macd/abc/PY_README.md

     '\x1b[1;37mcla                           :\x1b[0m i/o =  128/   65  lat =    0  nd =   836  edge =   1214  cube =   896  lev = 128\n')

 Of course, we are still left with the job of parsing the raw output of ABC.
-Here is a (brittle) example of parsing the output of the `stime` command:
+Here is a (somewhat brittle) example of parsing the output of the `stime` command: (The following is now included in the Python wrapper and so it is available in Python after the `import ABC` command.

     def parse_timing(timing):
         st, res = timing